Our Trustees

 Dr Beverley Clarkson

-Bev is a wetland plant ecologist at Manaaki Whenua – Landcare Research, Hamilton.
-She leads a government-funded research project on functioning and restoration of New Zealand wetlands.
+Bev is a wetland plant ecologist and Research Associate at Manaaki Whenua – Landcare Research, Hamilton.
+She formerly led a government-funded research project on functioning and restoration of New Zealand wetlands.

 Her expertise is in the functioning and restoration of peatlands, wetland monitoring, and wetland delineation.
-Bev has been a member of the Waikato Conservation Board and is currently a member of the International Mire Conservation Group, International Society of Wetland Scientists, as well as the National Wetland Trust.
+Bev has been a member of the Waikato Conservation Board and is currently a member of the International Mire Conservation Group, Society for Ecological Restoration, as well as the National Wetland Trust.

 Lisa Forester